These AMD Ryzen processors have had Amazon Prime Day price cuts

 If you're looking to build an AMD Ryzen-based PC, then Amazon Prime Day 2019 has some decent savings on AMD Ryzen 7 and Ryzen 5 procesors.

-These aren't AMD's latest Ryzen 3000 processors, but the two processors that have had price cuts — the AMD Ryzen 5 1500X and Ryzen 7 1700X — are still decent processors, especially now at these ultra-low prices.
+These aren't AMD's latest Ryzen 3000 processors, but the two processors that have had price cuts in the UK — the AMD Ryzen 5 1500X and Ryzen 7 1700X — are still decent processors, especially now at these ultra-low prices.
+The US has some discounts on 2000-series processors as well.

 Sign up for Prime Day